Framework

 - Offer CPD formats that visibly support professional growth and career progression.

-- Design CPD to result in practical improvements in teaching and learning.
+- Embed tangible classroom applications into each session to ensure practical improvements in teaching and learning.

 - Include elements that strengthen teachers’ motivation, confidence, and morale.